BerWang/web/04 Effective Sprints.md

 You have already decided on who will be the **Scrum master** and the **product owner** and will already have prepared the **Kanban board** and **Burndown chart** which means you can dive straight into the coding.

-You should refer to [this week's presentation](https://drive.google.com/open?id=1nAEwEr7C6VTcRLSTnGqzhDvFzvek8fcKZuNHcjikBBs).
+You should refer to [this week's presentation](https://drive.google.com/open?id=1nAEwEr7C6VTcRLSTnGqzhDvFzvek8fcKZuNHcjikBBs) as well as [this short video from IBM](https://youtu.be/oHcmLKroPqw).

 ## 1 Conducting the Sprint